School Science Lessons

 African wormwood, (Artemisia afra), African sagebush, lanyana, wild eals, perennial, up to 1 metre, fragrant ferny foliage | Scopoletin | Asteraceae

-Annual wormwood, (Artemisia annua), sweet wormwood, Chinese wormwood, sweet sagewort, sweet annie, quing hao
+Annual wormwood, (Artemisia annua), sweet wormwood, Chinese wormwood, sweet sagewort, sweet annie, quing hao | Coumarin | Flavones | Flavonols | Phenolic acids | Artemisinin | quing hausau, (C15H22O5) | Asteraceae

-Tarragon, (Artemisia dracunculus), silky wormwood, estragon, sweet tarragon, French tarragon, Russian tarragon, small dragon, perennial herb, easy to grow, but from cuttings not seeds, drought hardy, up to 60 cm, small narrow glossy leaves, store in freezer, aromatic aniseed-like, full flavour, culinary uses, with chicken, fish, egg dishes, vegetables, narrow aromatic leaves used to prepare Béarnaise sauce, flavour salads, soups, can be infused in oils and vinegar, tarragon vinegar, hollandaise sauce, tartar sauce, rich in vitamin C so used as former anti-scurvy plant, Southern Europe
+Tarragon, (Artemisia dracunculus), silky wormwood, estragon, sweet tarragon, French tarragon, Russian tarragon, small dragon, perennial herb, easy to grow, but from cuttings not seeds, drought hardy, up to 60 cm, small narrow glossy leaves, store in freezer, aromatic aniseed-like, full flavour, culinary uses, with chicken, fish, egg dishes, vegetables, narrow aromatic leaves used to prepare Béarnaise sauce, flavour salads, soups, can be infused in oils and vinegar, tarragon vinegar, hollandaise sauce, tartar sauce, rich in vitamin C so used as former anti-scurvy plant, Southern Europe.

-| Phellandrene | Pinene | herbal medicine, Siberia, Asteraceae
+| Estragole | Limonene | Myrcene | Phellandrene | Pinene | folk medicine, Siberia, Asteraceae

-Artemesia dracunculus, French Tarragon, Mudbrick Herb Cottage, See text below.
+Artemesia dracunculus, French Tarragon, Mudbrick Herb Cottage

-Artemisia frigida, Wormwood frigids, Mudbrick Herb Cottage, See text below.
+Artemisia frigida, Wormwood frigida, Mudbrick Herb Cottage

 Gray sagewort, (Artemisia ludoviciana), prairie sage, white sagebrush, Louisiana-sage, western-sage, Mexican sagewort, silver wormwood | Arteglasin A | Asteraceae